 |Priority 1 - Streets classified as “Snow Plow Routes” are plowed first.
 These are high-volume streets, which connect major sections of the City and provide access for emergency fire, police and medical services.
 The “Priority Snow Plow Routes” map above will show these streets and Daytime Snow Emergency Routes.
 Non-street facilities classified as “High” Priority include the Fire Halls, Downtown and pedestrian routes for schools and public safety.|

 |Priority 2 - Streets providing access to schools and commercial businesses|

-If a city snowplow damages your mailbox or other property, contact the Public Works Department at (952) 447-9800.
-In most cases, the City will replace the mailbox in the spring with a 4x4 Cedar Post and mailbox (or $50), but does not replace ornamental or structural mailboxes of stone or concrete in the right of way, reserving the right to use that property for snow storage.
+If a city a city snowplow damages your mailbox or other property, contact the Public Works Department at (952) 447-9896.
+The City will replace mailboxes that are damaged as a result of a snow plow directly hitting them.
+They will be replaced in the spring with a 4x4 Cedar Post and mailbox (or $75), but the City does not replace ornamental or structural mailboxes of stone or concrete in the right-of-way, reserving the right to use that property for snow storage.
+The City is not responsible for damage from the force of snow from the plow.
 Click here for the Mail Box Regulations.

 It is possible for a snowplow to skip or jump over a curb or beyond the pavement catching the underlying sod.
 The City evaluates the curb and road lines in the spring and will make appropriate repairs.
 If you wish to mark your curb, markers are available at the Maintenance Center.